-If you travel through the Northeastern, Mid-Atlantic and Midwestern US, using an E-ZPass® to pay your tolls can save you time.
-Most large toll plazas (and many small ones) have dedicated E-ZPass® lanes, so you will not have to wait behind drivers who are paying cash.
-In addition, you do not need to stop your car when you drive through an E-ZPass® toll lane.
+If you travel through the Northeastern, Mid-Atlantic and the Midwestern US, using an E-ZPass to pay your tolls can save you time.
+Most large toll plazas (and many small ones) have dedicated E-ZPass lanes, so you will not have to wait behind drivers who are paying cash.
+Also, you do not need to stop your car when you drive through an E-ZPass toll lane.
 Instead, you slow down to a specific speed so the toll booth's computer can read your transponder.

-Your E-ZPass® will work on Canada's Peace Bridge, which connects Buffalo, New York with Fort Erie, Ontario.
+Your E-ZPass will work on Canada's Peace Bridge, which connects Buffalo, New York, with Fort Erie, Ontario.
 It will also work on the Rainbow Bridge, Whirlpool Rapids Bridge (NEXUS card required) and Lewiston-Queenston Bridge.

-Some car rental companies also offer customers use of their E-ZPasses®, but you will be charged about $4 per day for this privilege.
-If you have your own E-ZPass®, bring it along and use it instead.
+Some car rental companies offer customers use of their E-ZPasses, but you will be charged about $4 per day for this privilege.
+If you have your own E-ZPass, use it instead.

-You can go to an E-ZPass® customer service center in your state to sign up or you can fill out an online application form.
+Go to an E-ZPass® customer service center in your state to sign up or fill out an online application form.
 If you apply online, you will need to pay for your transponder and establish your account balance with a credit card.

-You'll need to use your E-ZPass® every so often to keep your account active.
+Use your E-ZPass every so often to keep your account active.
 Time periods vary by state.

-If, for some reason, you don't want to use your E-ZPass® at a particular toll plaza, you'll need to wrap your transponder in aluminum foil to prevent the toll booth from reading it.
+If for some reason, you do not want to use your E-ZPass at a particular toll plaza, you will need to wrap your transponder in aluminum foil to prevent the toll booth computer from reading it.

-You won't get a receipt when you pay with an E-ZPass®, but your account statement will reflect your driving activity.
+You won't get a receipt when you pay with an E-ZPass.
+Your account statement will reflect your driving activity.

 If you use your E-ZPass on a weekend, it may take a few days for transactions to appear on your account.